 in each case ”User Activity”; or

-evidence from the Relevant Registered User that demonstrates to the Transporter’s reasonable satisfaction that another User has been involved in any User Activity relating to the relevant Supply Meter Point; such evidence from the Relevant Registered User in respect of another User’s User Activity may include but is not limited to Meter Information, a photo of a Supply Meter Installation, a C&D Notification, a customer bill, signed contract or relevant email correspondence; or
+evidence from the Relevant Registered User that demonstrates to the CDSP's reasonable satisfaction that another User has been involved in any User Activity relating to the relevant Supply Meter Point; such evidence from the Relevant Registered User in respect of another User’s User Activity may include but is not limited to Meter Information, a photo of a Supply Meter Installation, a C&D Notification, a customer bill, signed contract or relevant email correspondence; or

 a C&D Notification from a Non-Code Party and the Non-Code Party confirms which User such Notification was made on behalf of,

-then in the event that the Transporter determines that the Supply Meter Point is not already registered to another User the Transporter will issue a notice to such User identified pursuant to this paragraph 3.7.15 within one calendar month of becoming aware of such information setting out the Meter Data and notifying the relevant User that they are required to register such Supply Meter Point in accordance with paragraph 2 within one calendar month of receiving the Transporter’s notice.
-Where more than one User is identified pursuant to this paragraph 3.7.15 the Transporter will issue the notice to the User found to have undertaken the most recent activity in relation to the Supply Meter Point.
+then in the event that the CDSP determines that the Supply Meter Point is not already registered to another User the CDSP will issue a notice to such User identified pursuant to this paragraph 3.7.15 within one calendar month of becoming aware of such information setting out the Meter Data and notifying the relevant User that they are required to register such Supply Meter Point in accordance with paragraph 2 within one calendar month of receiving the CDSP’s notice.
+Where more than one User is identified pursuant to this paragraph 3.7.15 the CDSP will issue the notice to the User found to have undertaken the most recent activity in relation to the Supply Meter Point.

 The User as determined pursuant to paragraph 3.7.15 above shall be liable for: